Rhumbline Advisers Sells 5,605 Shares of German American Bancorp, Inc. (NASDAQ:GABC)

-Rhumbline Advisers lessened its holdings in shares of German American Bancorp, Inc. (NASDAQ:GABC) by 9.9% in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+Rhumbline Advisers lowered its stake in shares of German American Bancorp, Inc. (NASDAQ:GABC) by 9.9% in the 1st quarter, according to the company in its most recent disclosure with the SEC.
 The firm owned 50,965 shares of the bank’s stock after selling 5,605 shares during the quarter.
-Rhumbline Advisers owned about 0.19% of German American Bancorp worth $2,356,000 at the end of the most recent reporting period.
+Rhumbline Advisers owned approximately 0.19% of German American Bancorp worth $2,356,000 as of its most recent SEC filing.

 A number of other large investors have also modified their holdings of the business.
 BlackRock Inc. boosted its position in German American Bancorp by 3.6% during the fourth quarter.
 BlackRock Inc. now owns 1,927,680 shares of the bank’s stock worth $63,787,000 after purchasing an additional 66,956 shares during the period.
-Royce & Associates LP lifted its holdings in shares of German American Bancorp by 29.4% in the fourth quarter.
-Royce & Associates LP now owns 222,196 shares of the bank’s stock worth $7,352,000 after buying an additional 50,459 shares in the last quarter.
-Bank of New York Mellon Corp lifted its holdings in shares of German American Bancorp by 12.6% in the fourth quarter.
-Bank of New York Mellon Corp now owns 167,795 shares of the bank’s stock worth $5,552,000 after buying an additional 18,819 shares in the last quarter.
-Charles Schwab Investment Management Inc. lifted its holdings in shares of German American Bancorp by 0.4% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 163,264 shares of the bank’s stock worth $5,403,000 after buying an additional 581 shares in the last quarter.
-Finally, Nuveen Asset Management LLC lifted its holdings in shares of German American Bancorp by 2.4% in the fourth quarter.
-Nuveen Asset Management LLC now owns 116,372 shares of the bank’s stock worth $3,851,000 after buying an additional 2,698 shares in the last quarter.
+Royce & Associates LP boosted its position in German American Bancorp by 29.4% during the fourth quarter.
+Royce & Associates LP now owns 222,196 shares of the bank’s stock worth $7,352,000 after purchasing an additional 50,459 shares during the period.
+Bank of New York Mellon Corp boosted its position in German American Bancorp by 12.6% during the fourth quarter.
+Bank of New York Mellon Corp now owns 167,795 shares of the bank’s stock worth $5,552,000 after purchasing an additional 18,819 shares during the period.
+Charles Schwab Investment Management Inc. boosted its position in German American Bancorp by 0.4% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 163,264 shares of the bank’s stock worth $5,403,000 after purchasing an additional 581 shares during the period.
+Finally, Nuveen Asset Management LLC boosted its position in German American Bancorp by 2.4% during the fourth quarter.
+Nuveen Asset Management LLC now owns 116,372 shares of the bank’s stock worth $3,851,000 after purchasing an additional 2,698 shares during the period.
 Hedge funds and other institutional investors own 44.18% of the company’s stock.

 Separately, Zacks Investment Research raised shares of German American Bancorp from a “hold” rating to a “buy” rating and set a $48.00 price target on the stock in a report on Thursday, May 6th.